SecSign/secsign-nodejs-api/README.md

             //release authSession and log user in
             secSignIDApi.releaseAuthSession(authSession, userIsLoggedInCallback);

-            // now, we can login user herer at our backend/system etc }
+            // now, we can login user here at our backend/system etc }
     }
 };